5 Reasons Why Enterprise Ethereum Is so Much More Than a Distributed Ledger Technology

 - thousands of dApps

 dApps, according to the Ethereum Foundation, are “unstoppable applications” built to “run exactly as programmed without any possibility of downtime, censorship, fraud or third-party interference.”
 The unstoppability comes from the decentralization of the public network run by thousands of nodes securely storing the network, without a single point of failure.
 Examples of useful enterprise dApps are OpenLaw, a way to automate execution of legal contracts, and Balanc3, an accounting and financial management platform for digital assets.
-And now, Pantheon from PegaSys is the first enterprise client that is public chain compatible.
+And now, Hyperledger Besu from the PegaSys team is the first enterprise client that is public chain compatible.

 All of this access enables future project adaptations and expansions — effectively future-proofing Ethereum based business solutions.
 Other enterprise DLT offerings currently only have closed networks, which limit business models, tools, and growth.